Stuffed Pepper Soup has all of the delicious flavors of stuffed bell peppers made into a soup instead!

 Add in marinara sauce and beef broth, and simmer until the peppers are very tender.

 Finally you’ll stir in rice- either quick-cooking rice or already cooked rice.
 If you’re low-carbing it, you can use cauliflower rice instead.
+And, if you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card at the end of this post.

 Make ahead instructions: